 500+ Words Urbanisation Essay

 Urbanisation is an integral part of development.
-It is an index of transformation from traditional rural economies to modern industrial one.
+It is an index of transformation from traditional rural economies to modern industrial ones.
 The process of urbanisation started with the industrial revolution and resulted in economic development.
 Urban areas are an integral part of India’s development and growth.
 It accounts for two-thirds of India’s GDP.
 India’s urban population has increased rapidly over the past decade and this rapid urbanisation is set to continue in the future.
-This urbanisation essay discusses the opportunities that urban areas have, and the major challenges faced by them.
-So, students must go through this essay to gather the information, and then try to write the essay in their own words.
+This urbanisation essay discusses the opportunities that urban areas have and the major challenges faced by them.
+So, students must go through this essay to gather the information and then try to write the essay in their own words.
 They can also get the list of CBSE Essays on different topics to practise essays on various topics.

 Meaning of Urbanisation

 When people move from village or rural areas to towns/cities or urban areas for better job opportunities where they can get involved in non-agricultural occupations such as manufacturing industry, trade, management etc. is known as urbanisation.
 People mainly migrate to cities in search of jobs, new opportunities and to have a better lifestyle.

 Urbanisation in India – History and Present Situation